NeroYuki/osudroid-guide/README.md

 Clone the repository and setup a local development environment for Github Pages (See the guide [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll)).

 Please note that the page directory is /docs and default baseurl is /osudroid-guide (need to be config to empty string whether by `_config.yml` or command args `--baseurl=""`).
-After got the page run on your local environment go figure!
+After gettingp the page run on your local environment go figure!